janelia-experimental-technology/ZebrafishTrackerCalibration/README.md

     BSD

-Calibration data to be used with [ZebrafishTracker](https://github.com/janelia-experimental-technology/ZebrafishTracker)
+Configuration and calibration data to be used with [ZebrafishTracker](https://github.com/janelia-experimental-technology/ZebrafishTracker)